-The determination of the Company's material sustainability impact is made through several processes.
+The determination of the Company's material sustainability impacts is made through several processes.
 These include a benchmarking review of sustainability reports across the wooden furniture manufacturing sector to compare material impacts of similar organisations.
 The views of a range of stakeholders have also been considered in the selection of material impact.
 The Company engages with key stakeholders through various platforms or channels at certain intervals throughout the financial year.
 The table below summarises the engagement process and the topics of discussion with the various key stakeholder groups:

-Stakeholders Topic of Discussion Engagement Approach Frequency Customers Responsible sources of raw materials Product quality Regulatory compliance with local laws or regulation On-site visit Obtain feedbacks during Furniture Trade Exhibition Customer satisfaction survey On-goingAnnuallyOn-going Government and Regulators Regulatory compliance with local laws or regulation Environmental impact On-site visit and meeting Participate events organised by regulators On-going

-Stakeholders Topic of Discussion Engagement Approach Frequency Shareholders/Investors Financial performance Regulatory compliance with local laws or regulation and accounting standards Corporate websiteAnnual General MeetingAnnual ReportCorporate briefings On-goingAnnuallyAnnuallyOn-going Suppliers/Vendors Supplier/vendor performance (delivery and quality) Regulatory compliance with local laws or regulation On-site visit and meeting Supplier/vendor performance evaluation On-goingAnnually Employees Occupational health and safety Gender equality Career growth and development Employee wellbeing Workplace culture Annual appraisal Annual dinner Training and development Recreational activities One-to-one meeting AnnuallyAnnuallyOn-goingOn-goingOn-going Community Regulatory compliance with environmental laws Corporate Social Responsibilities ("CSR") Donation Community engagement through social activities Industry based learning program
+Stakeholders Topic of Discussion Engagement Approach Frequency Customers Responsible sources of raw materials Product quality Regulatory compliance with local laws or regulation On-site visit Obtain feedbacks during Furniture Trade Exhibition Customer satisfaction survey On-going Annually On-going Government and Regulators Regulatory compliance with local laws or regulation Environmental impact On-site visit and meeting Participate events organised by regulators On-going On-going Shareholders/ Investors Financial performance Regulatory compliance with local laws or regulation and accounting standards Corporate website Annual General Meeting Annual Report Corporate briefings On-going Annually Annually On-going Suppliers/Vendors Supplier/vendor performance (delivery and quality) Regulatory compliance with local laws or regulation On-site visit and meeting Supplier/vendor performance evaluation On-goingAnnually Employees Occupational health and safety Gender equality Career growth and development Employee wellbeing Workplace culture Annual appraisal Annual dinner Training and development Recreational activities One-to-one meeting Annually Annually On-going On-going On-going Community Regulatory compliance with environmental laws Corporate Social Responsibilities ("CSR") Donation Community engagement through social activities Industry based learning program On-goingOn-goingOn-going